[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 The German Christmas market

-You can enjoy shopping for last minute stocking stuffers, listening to live music, and eating some local treats.
-There have been magic shows when we have visited and last year there was a large beer garden set up.
+You can enjoy shopping for last-minute stocking stuffers, listening to live music, and eating local treats.
+There have been magic shows when we have visited, and last year, a large beer garden was set up.

-My very favorite thing to see there is the person sized German advent calendar!
-Each night another box is opened to display a new picture.
+My favorite thing to see there is the person-sized German advent calendar!
+Each night, another box is opened to display a new picture.
 I love how charming it is.

 The Chateau Frontenac at Christmas